Common Fisheries Policy: Criticism

 The Common Fisheries Policy has been argued by certain commentators to have had disastrous consequences for the environment.
 This view is contradicted by historical evidence revealing that fishing stocks have been in chronic decline over the last century as a result of intensive trawl fishing.
 According to scientific research published in 2010, the depletion of fishing stocks is a consequence of mismanagement long before the Common Fisheries Policy came into being, a statement illustrated by the fact that British catch rates have declined by 94% over the last 118 years.
 Nonetheless, the Common Fisheries Policy has continued the trend of ineffective fisheries management in European waters.
 Indeed, the Common Fisheries Policy has done little if anything to reverse the decline of European fish stocks.

-The Common Fisheries Policy has been criticised by some fishermen who believe it is threatening their livelihoods.
+The Common Fisheries Policy has been criticized by some fishermen who believe it is threatening their livelihoods.

 EU quotas can mean that fish are thrown overboard after being caught.
 The quotas are enforced per species, but fishermen can only partly control what species they catch, so species with full quota get thrown.
 Yet as they are dead, this does not alleviate the problem as it was intended to.

 The Common Fisheries Policy has been a major reason for countries with both substantial fish resources and small home markets, like Norway, Iceland, and Danish dependencies (Greenland and the Faroe Islands) and some other dependencies, to stay outside the European Union.